frankinshtein/font-effects-lib/readme.md

 ## How do I make a complex font?
 That's where the visual editor comes in.
-It doesn't use generic filters like Photoshop (Stroke/Glow/Fill), but instead takes advantage of a fully-featured graph editor that can create fonts of any complexity.
+It doesn't use generic filters like Photoshop (Stroke/Glow/Fill), but instead takes advantage of a fully-featured graph editor that can produce image of any complexity.

 Video Example: